Cold Sores and Babies: Can Cold Sores Harm my Child?

-- Localized skin infection – A localized skin infection is like what is recognized as a cold sore in adults.
-In this category of neonatal herpes, babies develop small, fluid-filled blisters around the mouth and the eyes.
+- Localized skin infection: A localized skin infection presents like a cold sore.
+Babies develop small, fluid-filled blisters around the mouth and the eyes.
 They may also experience discomfort while eating.

-- Encephalitis – In this more severe category, HSV causes swelling of the brain, which can cause neural and spinal problems.
+- Encephalitis: With this more severe infection, HSV causes swelling of the brain, which can cause neural and spinal problems.
 Seizures can be a symptom of this type of infection.

-- Disseminated herpes infection – The most dangerous type of herpes simplex infection, this spreads throughout an infant’s body, and can affect the kidneys, lungs, brain, liver, and more.
-This can eventually lead to meningitis.
+- Disseminated herpes infection: The most dangerous type of herpes simplex infection, disseminated herpes spreads throughout an infant’s body and can affect the kidneys, lungs, brain, liver, and more.
+It can also lead to meningitis.

-Children who develop the herpes simplex virus may only show a few symptoms, and their symptoms may take time to develop.
-Most symptoms will develop within the first week of the initial infection, but central nervous symptom issues may not become apparent until the second week.
+Babies who contract the herpes simplex virus may only show a few symptoms, which may take time to develop.
+Most symptoms will develop within the first week of the initial infection, but issues with the central nervous system may not become apparent until the second week.

 While many babies make a full recovery from neonatal herpes, some do not.
-Though rare, encephalitis and disseminated herpes infections can be deadly.
-If you notice your baby has symptoms of herpes, be sure to take them to seek professional treatment right away.
+Though their occurrence is rare, encephalitis and disseminated herpes infections can be deadly and prompt treatment is essential.
+If you notice your baby has symptoms of a herpes infection, seek professional treatment right away.

 Prevention Is Key

-Many new parents fall into the trap of trying to be polite to every relative who wants to hold, kiss, and touch their baby, but this can be dangerous, especially in the first few weeks of life.
+If you’re a new parent, you may want to be polite to every friend and relative who wants to hold, kiss, and touch your baby.
+However, this can be dangerous, especially in the first few weeks of life.

-If you decide to allow relatives and friends to come around your baby in the first few weeks after they’re born, be sure to ask that everyone follow the same protocols:
+If you decide to allow relatives and friends to spend time around your baby in the first few weeks after they’re born, ask that everyone follow the same protocol:

-- If they’re sick, or if they think they may be getting a cold sore, stay home.
+- If they’re sick, or if they think they may be developing a cold sore, stay home.

 - Do not come to see the baby with an active cold sore.

-- Wash hands with soapy warm water before holding the baby.
+- Always wash hands thoroughly with soapy, warm water before holding the baby.

 - Do not kiss the baby, even if you don’t feel sick.

-While it can feel uncomfortable to enforce rules around people who simply want to show your baby affection, it’s key to protect your baby’s health.
-Many people don’t consider the risks a simple kiss can pose to an infant.
-Explaining your rationale for your rules may help friends and loved ones understand.
+While it may make you uncomfortable to enforce rules around people who simply want to show your baby affection, it’s important for protecting your baby’s health.
+Many people don’t consider — or don’t know — the risks a simple kiss can pose to an infant.
+Explaining your rationale should help friends and loved ones understand.

-If you're frantically searching the internet for "I have a cold sore and kissed my baby," know that you’re not the first person to do so, and it’s highly likely that your baby will be fine.
-It can be nerve wracking to think that your child may have been exposed to herpes simplex, especially if they're very young.
-Being aware of the signs of neonatal herpes is important.
+If you have a cold sore and kissed your baby, know that you’re not the first person to do so, and it’s likely your baby will be fine.
+It can be nerve-wracking to know your child may have been exposed to the herpes simplex virus, but learning the signs of neonatal herpes can put your mind at ease.

-If you absent-mindedly kissed your baby when you had a cold sore, it's important to keep an eye out for signs of neonatal herpes.
-If your child is older, the situation is less serious, but continue to monitor them for blisters, swollen lymph nodes, or a sore throat.
+If you absentmindedly kiss your baby while you have a cold sore, keep an eye out for signs of the virus.
+If your child is older, the situation is less serious.
+Monitor them for blisters, swollen lymph nodes, and/or a sore throat.

-Reach out to your pediatrician if your baby is less than six months old and you think they may have been exposed to a cold sore.
-For older children, home remedies and treatments can help ease the annoyances common to cold sores.
+Reach out to your pediatrician if your baby is less than six months old and may have been exposed to a cold sore.
+For older children, home remedies and treatments can help ease the pain of cold sores.